 Artificial flowers are becoming more lifelike every day, making them gorgeous additions to your wreath and centerpiece projects.
-More often than not, you can’t just buy the top half of the flower and use them ‘as is’.
-Sometimes, you have to cut artificial flower stems to get just the right size or shape – here’s how to cut flower stems the right way, plus all the tools and tips you’ll want.
+More often than not, the stem is just too long to use.
+So sometimes, you have to cut artificial flower stems to get just the right size or shape.
+Here’s how to cut flower stems the right way, plus all the tools and tips you’ll want.

 Hey, y’all!
 I use floral art pieces and bouquets all the time and like to add them to my wreaths as well as centerpieces and other arrangements.
 Since I often work with florals, I regularly have readers ask me about what I use to cut artificial floral stems when I decorate.

-These questions, along with the popularity of our favorite wreath making tools post, made me realize that we needed to share more about the best tools to use for cutting artificial floral stems.
-Hobby wreath makers and craftpreneurs alike will get a ton of use out of the tools I’m highlighting in today’s post.
+These questions, along with the popularity of our favorite wreath-making tools post, made me realize that we needed to share more about the best tools to use for cutting artificial floral stems.
+Hobby wreath makers and Craftpreneurs, alike, will get a ton of use out of the tools and tips I’m highlighting in today’s post.

 How To Cut Artificial Flower Stems

-Before I get into which tools to have on hand, I thought it would be helpful to give you a quick step-by-step process for cutting artificial flower stems the right way.
+Before I get into which tools to have on hand, I thought it would be helpful to give you a quick step-by-step process for how to cut artificial flower stems the right way.

-Artificial flowers are becoming more and more lifelike (if you haven’t noticed – go look).
+Artificial flowers are becoming more and more lifelike (if you haven’t noticed – go look!).
 The old plastic flowers have been replaced with stunning silk and cloth variations.
-However, their stems still contain wire for shaping and flexibility purposes.
+However, their stems still contain wire to help them be flexible and hold their shape.

 Before I talk about the different floral stem cutting tools I recommend, it’s important to know how to use these tools safely.